LucasPaetow/rAF-Animation/readme.md

 more easing functions can be found here [Easing Functions Cheat Sheet](https://easings.net/)

-5. The transformed timing fraction (progress) is then giving to the drawing function.
+5. The transformed timing fraction (progress) is then given to the drawing function.
 Since it is always between 0 and 1, it's great for percentage-based values
 6. The last step is to determine if the function should run again.
 This is also based on the timing fragment and the reason why it can’t or shouldn't succeed 1 as value, because 1 means 100% of the duration is passed.

 #### Great, lets see it in action